jessevig/bertviz/README.md

 ### Neuron view

 The neuron view is invoked differently than the head view or model view, due to requiring access to the model's query/key vectors, which are not returned through the Huggingface API.
-It is currently limited to BERT, GPT-2, and RoBERTa.
+It is currently limited to custom versions of BERT, GPT-2, and
+RoBERTa included with BertViz.

 ```
 # Import specialized versions of models (that return query/key vectors)